 Ringworm spreads easily from horse to horse, as well as to other animals including dogs and people too.
 The infective spores can last for a long time on grooming equipment, tack and even fence railings.
 After a horse becomes infected with ringworm, it can take up to three weeks for lesions to appear.

 Treatment of ringworm in horses centres on decontamination of equipment and the environment as well as treatment of the lesions themselves.
 Horses with ringworm should be quarantined from others with separate tack and grooming gear until treatment is completed.
-Stable surfaces, tack and grooming equipment should be regularly disinfected of spores before, during and after the horse has completed treatment to prevent reinfection.
+Stable surfaces, tack and grooming equipment should be regularly disinfected of spores with an effective product such as F10.
+This needs to be done before, during and after the horse has completed treatment to prevent reinfection.
 People handling horses with ringworm should wear gloves and try to minimise their exposure as much as possible.

 In addition to minimising the spores in your horse's environment, topical treatment needs to be applied to the ringworm lesions themselves.
-Generally this involves regular washing of the affected areas with an antifungal shampoo or solution such as Malaseb or diluted Kelato Greasy Heel and Fungal Skin Lotion.
-Once the area has been cleaned, scabs and crusts need to be removed and the area thoroughly rinsed dried before an antifungal treatment cream such as undiluted Kelato Greasy Heel and Fungal Skin Lotion is applied.
+Generally this involves regular washing of the affected areas with an antifungal shampoo or solution such as Malaseb or Quit Itch Antiseptic Lotion.

 Remember that Ringworm can be transmitted from horses to people, so if you do notice any red or itchy lesions on your skin you should visit your GP so that they can investigate it further.